 RACE VILLAGE LOCATIONS

-All meals will be served in the Race Village dining hall.
-As riders cross the finish line they will be given a recovery bag including a piece of fruit and muffin or similar, plus GU isotonic drink will be available, but no formal lunch will be provided.
+All meals provided will be served in the Race Village dining hall.
+As riders cross the finish line they will be given a recovery bag including a piece of fruit and muffin or similar, plus a hydration drink will be available, but no formal lunch will be provided.
 However you will be able to visit the local town or take advantage of the food vendors in the Race Village.

 Race Village Food Vendors